+Expires November 6, 2016

+[Page 4]

-[RFC4949] implies that mutual authentication exists between two interacting system entities.
-Mutual authentication in I2RS implies that both sides move from a state of mutual suspicion to mutually authenticated communication after each system has been identified and validated by its peer system.
+Mutual authentication in I2RS implies that both sides move from a state of mutual suspicion to to mutual authentication to trusted mutual communication after each system has been identified and validated by its peer system.

 role

 [RFC4949] describes role as:

-1) (I) A job function or employment position to which people or other system entities may be assigned in a system.
-(See: rolebased access control.
-Compare: duty, billet, principal, user.)

-2) (0) /Common Criteria/ A pre-defined set of rules establishing the allowed interactions between a user and the TOE.
+1. (I) A job function or employment position to which people or other system entities may be assigned in a system. [...]
+2. (0) /Common Criteria/ A pre-defined set of rules establishing the allowed interactions between a user and the TOE.
 The I2RS uses the common criteria definition.